hydrogadget/hydrogadget.github.com/content/makerfaire-2013-recap.md

 A HUGE thanks to [Eric](http://smokingcircuits.me/) for taking over the electronics.
 That power supply was a tricky little guy.
-Luckily for us, Eric worked through a lunch break and produced what we have today.
+Luckily for us, Eric worked through a lunch break and produced something that didn't constantly let out the blue smoke and / or destroy the Raspberry Pi.

 People were genuinely excited about it.
 I explained the reason why I decided to scratch this itch and I found that people were actively agreeing with me to the